Toddler Blinking a Lot – Symptoms, Causes & Homeopathy

-One such behavior is frequent blinking, which can sometimes be a cause for concern.
+One such behaviour is frequent blinking, which can sometimes be a cause for concern.
 In this article, we will explore some of the possible reasons why toddlers may blink a lot and what parents can do to help their children.

 One common reason why toddlers may blink frequently is due to dry eyes.
 Children who spend a lot of time watching television, playing video games, or working on the computer can strain their eyes, leading to dryness and irritation.